Course Design & Instructional Materials

 The Online Learning page contains this information.

-OER are teaching and learning materials that are freely available that can be downloaded, edited, and shared to better serve all students.
-OER includes all kinds of content such as textbooks, lesson plans, assignments, games, and other educational materials.
+Open Educational Resources (OER) are freely available teaching and learning materials that can be downloaded, edited, and shared to better serve all students.